Signs and Symptoms of Cognitive Decline

 Contact us to learn more about the Aviv Medical Program and how it can benefit you.

-“SAD sometimes runs in families.
-SAD is more common in people who have relatives with other mental illnesses, such as major depression or schizophrenia.” – National Institute of Mental Health
+Researchers are still studying the mechanisms of seasonal affective disorder.
+The National Institute of Mental Health notes that “SAD is more common in people who have relatives with other mental illnesses, such as major depression or schizophrenia.”

 Shorter days also can interfere with the circadian rhythm or sleep-wake cycle, resulting in an overproduction of melatonin, a hormone critical for maintaining the body’s normal daily rhythm.
 Too much melatonin can cause sleepiness and reduce energy.